 What other help is available?

-You can get independent advice and help various organisations.
+You can get independent advice and help from various organisations.
 Please visit our Debt page for further information.